pensjonatus/pensjonatus/src/content/posts/crystals-of-time.md

 acumen, you get Crystals of Time.
 And I guess that gives you more time to think about how you can do your work more smart-like.

-So this guy Erdogan at work is really good with his work and he's got so many crystals that you can hardly ever see him work because he can afford it.
+So this guy Jim Erglônd at work is really good with his work and he's got so many crystals that you can hardly ever see him work because he can afford it.
 Like, I have never seen him work, but I keep busy, so I might have missed it.
 Only that I'm sure he has more crystals than there are minutes in a day, so he can take the day off.
 In fact, I think he can take so much time off that would make rocks melt.
 How did he get so many?
 Now, if I share that with you, you will do the same and beat me to it.
 There's a limited number of Crystals of Time, and I don't want to miss my opportunity to get some.
-As soon as Erdogan frees some up.
+As soon as Jim Erglônd frees some up.